 Rajat joined The Children’s Place in 2017 as Head of Digital and Store Technology.
 In this role, he created a strong technology team focused on product engineering and practicing agile delivery methodology.
 In 2019 he was promoted to lead all of IT and is responsible for defining and implementing a multi-year IT strategy, managing information security and IT risk, and providing business support services.
 Rajat brings a wealth of experience across multiple retail organizations gained in his prior position as the Retail Technology Leader at SapientRazorfish.
 Prior to that he worked in information security at SafeNet Inc. and telecommunications at Hughes Software Systems.
 Rajat holds a Bachelor’s degree in Information Technology and Masters of Business Administration in Information Systems.

 Claudia joined The Children’s Place in 2014.
-In her role leading Global Merchandising, Claudia is responsible for creating and delivering successful product strategies.
-Prior to joining The Children’s Place, she served as Director of International Merchandising for Destination Maternity and held roles during her 20 year career at Zara, Camuto Group, Ralph Lauren and Fifth & Pacific Companies.
+In her role leading Global Merchandising & Strategic Partnerships, Claudia is responsible for creating and delivering successful product strategies for our brands across all channels of distribution, as well as leading operations for our Wholesale and International Franchise businesses.
+Prior to joining The Children’s Place, she served as Director of International Merchandising for Destination Maternity and held roles during her 20-year career at Zara, Camuto Group, Ralph Lauren and Fifth & Pacific Companies.
 Claudia earned her Bachelor of Science in Marketing from New York University and her SIPA Master of Business Administration from Columbia University.

-Greg Poole joined The Children's Place in 2012.
-As Chief Sourcing Officer, he is responsible for developing strategic partnerships with vendors around the world to manufacture and deliver superior product at a competitive price point.
-Greg’s 30-year career includes serving as Executive Vice President, Chief Supply Chain Officer at Talbots and prior to that, as Senior Vice President, Chief Procurement Officer at Ann Taylor Stores.
+Gregory Poole joined The Children's Place in 2012.
+As Chief Supply Chain Officer, he is responsible for developing strategic partnerships with vendors around the world to manufacture superior product at a competitive price point, and for global logistics & distribution.
+Gregory’s 30-year career includes serving as Executive Vice President, Chief Supply Chain Officer at Talbots and prior to that, as Senior Vice President, Chief Procurement Officer at Ann Taylor Stores.
 He also spent over 12 years with Gap, Inc., and served in sourcing and manufacturing roles of increasing responsibility for Esprit de Corp., The North Face, Inc., American Marketing Works, Inc., and Body Glove, Inc.